momo1910/FactoryDesignPattern/README.md

 # FactoryDesignPattern
-FactoryDesignPattern -> This is useful when we want to create Objects thaat fall under same Category or with similar Charcateristics
+FactoryDesignPattern -> This is useful when we want to create Objects that fall under same Category or with similar Charcateristics

 CLIENT CODE ---(view)--> FACTORY CLASS-->(create ojects of needed class at run time) --> Call Concrete method of the same class